callum-hart/immutable-styles/docsNext/theBasics.md

 </dl>
 ```

-> 💡Note: other than using JSX the similarites between React and Immutable Styles end.
-Immutable Styles is only concerned with *styling* web interfaces and not *building* them.

 ### JSX Attributes

 So far we've only seen *type selectors* – selectors that match elements by their HTML tag name.
 However it is common for CSS selectors to match elements based on a specific class name, pseudo class/element, and or screen-size.